luerhard/pyintergraph/README.md

 If any problems with the installation of python-igraph oder graph_tool arise, the Docker-Container which is used for testing hier can be used: [registry.gitlab.com/luerhard/pyintergraph](https://gitlab.com/luerhard/pyintergraph/container_registry).

-This ubuntu:xenial container contains a fully working installation of python 3.7 and three network-libraries that can be converted with this tool.
+This arch container contains a fully working installation of python 3.7 and three network-libraries that can be converted with this tool.
 A Dockerfile to rebuild this image can be found in the pacakge-repository on [gitlab.com/luerhard/pyintergraph](https://gitlab.com/luerhard/pyintergraph)